BIRSBiointegration/whitePaper/manuscript.md

 * How can we ensure that visualization methods that are central to multimodal single cell analysis are usable by researchers with visual impairments?

-These questions will ultimately be answered through the creation of a __software ecosystem__.
+These questions will ultimately be answered through the creation of a __software ecosystem__[@doi:10.1126/science.aaf6162; @https://chaoss.github.io/grimoirelab/; @http://ceur-ws.org/Vol-987/3.pdf].
-As an example of an ecosystem of broad scope, we cite bioconductor.org.
+As an example of an ecosystem of broad scope, we cite bioconductor.org [@https://bioconductor.org].
 This project produces code in R for __data representation and data services__ for many data modalities used in genome-scale experimentation.
-Bioconductor's resources for achieving __scalability__[@doi:10.1184/R1/6575879.v1] include tools for analyzing massive data resources with tunable RAM footprints, and tooling for supporting fault-tolerant parallel distributed computing in various cluster and cloud contexts.
+Bioconductor's resources for achieving __scalability__[@doi:10.1184/R1/6575879.v1] include tools for analyzing massive data resources with tunable RAM footprints[@https://bioconductor.org/packages/DelayedArray/], and tooling for supporting fault-tolerant parallel distributed computing in various cluster and cloud contexts [@https://bioconductor.org/packages/BiocParallel].
-Finally, Bioconductor supports _developers_ who seek to build broad user bases by providing multiplatform/multistream __continuous integration/continuous delivery__ of contributed packages, and _users_ with different skill sets by articulating standards for documentation, and testing, and by hosting community forums and workshops.
+Finally, Bioconductor supports _developers_ who seek to build broad user bases by providing multiplatform/multistream __continuous integration/continuous delivery__ of contributed packages [@https://bioconductor.org/checkResults/], and _users_ with different skill sets by articulating standards for documentation, and testing, and by hosting community forums and workshops[@https://bioconductor.org/support/].

 ### Data management strategies

-__A ready-to-use integrative data class.__ The Waldron group at City University of New York has defined a Bioconductor class implementing an abstract data type called "multiassay experiment".
+__A ready-to-use integrative data class.__ The Waldron group at City University of New York has defined a Bioconductor class implementing an abstract data type called "multiassay experiment"[@doi:10.1158/0008-5472.CAN-17-0344].
 This is relevant for multimodal single-cell experiments as each mode will be characterized by a different collection of features on possibly non-overlapping collections of samples.
 Metadata on features is bound directly into the class instance.
-For example, genes and transcripts are enumerated using Ensembl catalog identifiers, represented as GRanges instances; regions of accessibility are from ATAC-seq are defined using genomic coordinates in a clearly specified reference build.
+For example, genes and transcripts can be enumerated using Ensembl catalog identifiers, represented as GRanges instances[@doi:10.1371/journal.pcbi.1003118]; regions of accessibility from, e.g., ATAC-seq experiments, may be defined using genomic coordinates in a clearly specified reference build.
 Metadata on samples includes all relevant information on experimental conditions such as treatment, protocol, and date of technical processing.
-Figure {@fig:spatialExpt} shows how this class can incorporate results of a seqFISH experiment.
+Figure {@fig:spatialExpt} shows how this class can be used to amalgamate and annotate results of a seqFISH experiment.

 ![Left: Combination of seqFISH-based SpatialExperiment and SingleCellExperiment instances into a MultiAssayExperiment.
 Right: details of the SpatialExperiment class design.](images/fusedDataStructures.png){#fig:spatialExpt width="85%"}